emqx/emqx-docs/en_US/data-integration/data-bridge-pulsar.md

 ## Create Rule and Pulsar Data Bridge

 This section demonstrates how to create a Pulsar producer data bridge via the Dashboard.
+It assumes you run EMQX and Pulsar on the local machine.
+If you have Pulsar and EMQX running remotely, adjust the settings accordingly.

 1. Go to EMQX Dashboard, and click **Integration** -> **Rules**.